awsdocs/amazon-ses-developer-guide/doc-source/dedicated-ip-case.md

 ## Requesting Dedicated IP Addresses<a name="dedicated-ip-case-request"></a>

-The following steps show how to request dedicated IP addresses by creating a service limit increase case in the AWS Support Center\.
+The following steps show how to request dedicated IP addresses by creating a service quota increase case in the AWS Support Center\.
 You can use this process to request as many dedicated IP addresses as you need\.

 **To request dedicated IP addresses**